jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

-How I setup a Test Driven Development Environment.md
+How I setup a Test Driven Development Environment
 ==========================================================

 We will step through creating a `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ Environment in python